Vincent Angban: Later career

 Angban played later for AFAD Djékanou, Africa Sports d'Abidjan and Simba Sports Club.

 International career

 Angban formerly played with the Ivory Coast at African U-20 Championship 2005 in Benin.
 He represented his country at the 2008 Olympic Games.

-Personal life
+Early and personal life

-Angban's younger brother, Victorien, is also a professional footballer.
+Angban was born on 2 January 1985, in Yamoussoukro.
+His younger brother, Victorien, is also a footballer.
 He plays as a midfielder for Ligue 1 club FC Metz.